mrlzzz/business-website/README.md

 ﻿# Sky Project website

-Unfinished project for 3D visualizations start-up.
+Unfinished website for 3D visualizations start-up.
 Made for practice and learning purposes.
 Hosted on GH Pages